Posts

 Image

 C-Heads Magazine This disco beach party is an alternate version of a mix I recently did for Boogie Bunker Radio .
 One of the main tracks is If I Can’t Have You from Yvonne Elliman.
 She played Maria Magdalene in the film version of Jesus Christ Superstar , for which she won a Golden Globe award.
 She also appeared in the American production of the musical on Broadway, where she met her later husband Bill Oakes, the president of RSO Records.
 He introduced her to Eric Clapton, who asked her to sing backup vocals on I Shot the Sheriff .
 Label companions Barry and Robin Gibb wrote Love Me for her, which became a worldwide hit and paved the way for her greatest chart success, If I Can’t Have You from the Saturday Night Fever soundtrack.
 By the end of the 1970s, however, she became unhappy with her image as a disco diva and quite suddenly she went off the radar.
-While mixing First Choice's Dr Love, Tom Moulton suffered from a heart attack, but he waited more than four hours to g
+While mixing First Choice's Dr Love, Tom Moulton suffered from a heart attack, but he waited more than four hours to go t

 Smooth Sailing: Sea Grooves & Latin Moods